From 2019 to 2020, the value of Ukraine’s exports flatlined via a -0.9% slowdown.

-Based on the average exchange rate for 2019, the Ukrainian hryvnia depreciated by -18.3% against the US dollar since 2015 but appreciated by 5% from 2018 to 2019.
-Ukraine’s stronger local currency since 2018 makes its exports paid for in weaker US more expensive for international buyers in 2019.
+Based on the average exchange rate for 2020, the Ukrainian hryvnia depreciated by -5.5% against the US dollar since 2016 and depreciated by -4.3% from 2019 to 2020.
+Ukraine’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers.

-Given Ukraine’s population of 41.9 million people, its total $46.1 billion in 2019 exports translates to roughly $1,100 for every resident in the Eastern European nation.
+Given Ukraine’s population of 41.5 million people, its total $49.4 billion worth of exports in 2020 translates to roughly $1,200 for every resident in the Eastern European nation.

 Ukraine’s Top 10 Exports

-The following export product groups represent the highest dollar value in Ukrainian global shipments during 2019, at the 2-digit Harmonized Tariff System (HTS) code level.
+The following export product groups represent the highest dollar value in Ukrainian global shipments during 2020, at the 2-digit HTS code level.
 Also shown is the percentage share each export category represents in terms of overall exports from Ukraine.

-The severest decliner among Ukraine’s top 10 export categories was machinery including computers due to its -21.2% fall year over year.
+The leading decliner among Ukraine’s top 10 export categories was oil seeds, thanks to a -28.1% drop year over year.

 The following types of Ukrainian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 - Cereals: US$9.2 billion (Down by -2.3% since 2020)

 - Iron, steel: $6.7 billion (Down by -11.1%)